unionai-oss/deploy-flyte/environments/azure/flyte-core/README.md

 - [Helm](https://helm.sh/docs/intro/install/#through-package-managers)
 - Your Microsoft account should have access to an Azure subscription with at least Contributor role.
 - Log into Azure via `az login`

+# Configure the Terraform backend

 - Once logged in, create a new:
     - Resource Group
     - Storage account with default settings
     - Storage container for the Terraform state
 - Put these values into [backend.tfvars](./backend.tfvars)

+# Update locals values

+- Go to [locals.tf](./locals.tf) and update the values to match your desired configuration.

 # Create Cluster & Cluster Resources
-1. Go to the `environments/azure/flyte-core` folder and initialize the Terraform backend:
+1. From the `environments/azure/flyte-core` folder, initialize the Terraform backend:

 ```bash
 cd environments/azure/flyte-core && terraform init -backend=true -backend-config=backend.tfvars